sputnick-dev/saxon-lint/README.md

 To be able to run the command without dot-slash `./saxon-lint`, you need to modify the PATH variable.
 For windows, check http://www.computerhope.com/issues/ch000549.htm
 For Unix Likes, modify `~/.bashrc` by searching `PATH=` and put `PATH=$PATH:/PATH/TO/saxon-lint_DIRECTORY`

-Mac Os X is not already tested.
-With this OS, you have to install `java` too, it's not installed by default.
-Thanks to report any successfull install to gilles `<DOT> quenot <AT> sputnick <DOT> fr`, and any issue [here](https://github.com/sputnick-dev/saxon-lint/issues/new)

 ### Usage:

     Usage: